-If the tampering protection feature is enabled for the PCE, the page includes a Generate Maintenance Token button.
+When the tampering protection features is enabled for the PCE, the page includes a Generate Maintenance Token button.
 If the page does not include this button, you must enable the feature for your PCE.
-See Enable VEN Tampering Protection [266].
+See Enable VEN Tampering Protection [251].